Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging: Supplemental material

-We follow the same procedure described earlier to identify the region of parameter space capable of producing such a high recoil velocity, under the assumption that the quasar is the remnant of a previous SMBH merger (Figure~\ref{fig:RSMBH_vs_3C186}).
-We find that approximately $2\%$ of the prior yields a recoil velocity of at least $1289~\mathrm{km\,s^{-1}}$ (the lower limit for 3C 186 runaway speed) when \gwModel{} is used.
-This fraction increases to $\sim 4.4\%$ and $\sim 6.2\%$ when using \HLZ{} and \NRSur{} respectively.
+We follow the same procedure described earlier to identify the region of parameter space capable of producing such a high recoil velocity, under the assumption that the quasar is the remnant of a previous SMBH merger (Fig.~\ref{fig:RSMBH_vs_3C186}).
+We find that approximately $2\%$ of the prior yields a recoil velocity of at least $1289,\mathrm{km,s^{-1}}$ (the lower limit for the 3C~186 runaway velocity) when \gwModel{} is used.
+This fraction increases to $\sim 4.4\%$ and $\sim 6.2\%$ when using \HLZ{} and \NRSur{}, respectively.

-Next, we obtain the posterior obtained under precessing BBH merger assumption.
-We now restrict ourselves to \gwModel{}, since the other prescriptions yield qualitatively similar conclusions.
-Because of the extremely large velocity, just like RBH-1, the progenitor of 3C~186 must have been a precessing SMBH binary with a mass ratio in the range $q \in [1,4]$, similar to RBH-1.
-However, since the 3C~186 recoil is $\sim 200$ km\,s$^{-1}$ larger, the progenitor mass ratio must be even closer to unity.
-As shown in ~\ref{fig:RSMBH_vs_3C186}, this expectation is borne out: quasar 3C~186 prefers a mass ratio of $q = 2.28^{+2.48}_{-1.16}$, whereas RBH-1 favors $q = 2.91^{+3.61}_{-1.75}$.
+Next, we obtain the posterior under the assumption of a precessing BBH merger.
+We restrict ourselves to \gwModel{}, since the other prescriptions yield qualitatively similar conclusions.
+Because of the extremely large recoil velocity, similar to RBH-1, the progenitor of 3C~186 must have been a precessing SMBH binary with a mass ratio in the range $q \in [1,4]$.
+However, since the recoil velocity of 3C~186 is $\sim 200,\mathrm{km,s^{-1}}$ larger, the progenitor mass ratio is expected to be even closer to unity.
+As shown in Fig.~\ref{fig:RSMBH_vs_3C186}, this expectation is borne out: 3C~186 favors a mass ratio of $q = 2.28^{+2.48}_{-1.16}$, whereas RBH-1 favors $q = 2.91^{+3.61}_{-1.75}$.

-For the dimensionless spin magnitude of the larger progenitor SMBH, we find that both candidates prefer broadly similar values, with 3C~186 exhibiting a mild bimodality at high spins.
+For the dimensionless spin magnitude of the larger progenitor SMBH, we find that both candidates favor broadly similar values, with 3C~186 exhibiting a mild bimodality at high spins.
 Overall, the two runaway-SMBH candidates require comparable spin configurations.
 These results qualitatively match the findings presented in Refs.~\cite{Chiaberge:2025ouh,Boschini:2024tls,Lousto:2017uav}.